-- Mosquito acts as a definitive host of the Plasmodium parasite, which facilitates the injection of the malarial parasite along with its saliva into the blood of an intermediate host (man).
+- Mosquito acts as the definitive host of the Plasmodium parasite, which facilitates the injection of the malarial parasite along with its saliva into the blood of an intermediate host (man).
 Thus, the inoculation of the parasite will result in various clinical manifestations of malaria.

 - The initial symptoms include fever, chills, headache, weakness, vomiting and diarrhoea.
 Sometimes, complications like splenomegaly, anaemia, thrombocytopenia and hypoglycaemia may also occur.

-- The remaining sporozoites penetrate the liver cells, after travelling through the lymphatic system into the blood vessels.
+- The remaining sporozoites penetrate the liver cells after travelling through the lymphatic system into the blood vessels.
 The sporozoites enter the hepatocytes after crossing the wall of the liver sinusoid.

 - Inside the hepatic cells’ parasitophorous vacuole, the sporozoites grow and multiply their number to develop schizonts.